- Budgets: Budget transparency is key to budgetary accountability in local government. Taxpayers should know where their money goes.

 While all eyes look to Washington and the state capitals for answers, often times the government closest to home can come up with the best solutions.
 Local government is a key thread in the fabric of American government, fostering an approach to problem solving that puts communities first.
 In states with thousands of cities and municipalities, it is impossible for even the state elected officials to have intimate knowledge of each and every one of the vibrant communities that they serve.
 As such, local decision makers are in a prime position to lead the charge on a variety of issues across the states ranging from budgets, tax reform and regulation reform to education, criminal justice and transportation.

 Section I – Hope Scholarship Program – Short Title This law shall be known as the “Hope Scholarship Act.”
 The program created by this act shall be known as the “Hope Scholarship Program.”
 Section II.
-Public School Support – Funding for Hope Scholarship Program Notwithstanding any other provision of this…
+Compulsory Public School Attendance A. A child is exempt from the compulsory…